whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-24-FabFitFun-Subscription-Box-Winter-2015-Review-Coupon.md

 </a></center>
 <br>

-<p>OMG, look at all the items in here!
-I think this is the most <a href="http://xo.fff.me/cwUVT" target="_blank">FabFitFun</a> has ever sent and even before I go into each item, I already can sense that this might be my favorite box from them yet!</p>
+<p>Everything looks so fab!
+I said that the Fall box might be my favorite from them in my last review, but I think this one trumps it.
+I can't wait to use them all!</p>

 <H4>Items in detail:</H4>